Cook Time: 1 hr 45 minutes

 In a large baking sheet, add 1 cup of water, ½ cup bourbon, butternut squash, onion and apples all cut side down.
 Cover with aluminum foil for a wet roast.
 Fun, right?
 Roast for 45 minutes, or until butternut squash is fork tender.
 Don’t get rid of the roasting liquid as you will be using that later!

 While the butternut squash is cooking, it’s time to tackle the sauce.
-Melt 5 Tbsp of butter in a saucepan over low heat.
-Add remaining ½ cup of bourbon and stir to combine.
-Mix in the flour and make a roux (gravy).
-Slowly stir in the milk and 1 tsp nutmeg.
+Melt 5 Tbsp of butter in a sauce pan, add ½ cup of bourbon and stir to combine.
+Next stir in the flour and make a roux (gravy).
+Slowly stir in the milk and the remainder of the nutmeg.
+Bring to a simmer until thickened, about 3-5 minutes.
 Turn off the heat and set aside.

 In batches, add the butternut squash, apple, onion and some roasting liquid to a food processor or blender and blend until creamy.
 Repeat the process until all the butternut squash and apples are all blended together.
 Mix in remaining 1 tsp nutmeg and salt to taste.